nhunzaker/twittermap/readme.md

 # Twittermap

+For this to work, you will need to harvest data.
+You can do this by uncommenting the "harvest" requiring line in `app.js`.

-1. Setup your twitter dev account settings and couchdb settings in `./config` as:
+1. Setup your twitter dev account settings and couchdb settings in `./config` (Follow sample fields):
-  - `twitter_key.json`
-  - `database.json`
 2. Do the following:

 ```
 npm install -d
-node server
+node app
 ```

 ![Twittermap](https://github.com/nhunzaker/twittermap/raw/master/public/images/sample.png)